icdevs/Icdevs_mainsite/_posts/2025-02-15- Admin Bounty - Bounty Status Updates.md

 ## Bounty Details

-* Bounty Amount: $2,000 USD of ICP at award date - $2,000 USD of ICP Match Available
-* ICDevs.org DFINITY Foundation Grant Match Available: $2,000 USD of ICP at award time - (For every ICP sent to 239ae124bf63b521baf9bdd6051652fae0c16178027ec9b2b093346bad280752, ICDevs.org will add $40 USD of ICP at award date to the bounty, up to the first 50 ICP donated, After 50 ICP, donations to the above address will add .25 ICP to this issue and .75 ICP to fund other ICDevs.org initiatives)
+* Bounty Amount: $150 USD/month.
 * Project Type: Individual
-* Opened: 02/01/2023
+* Opened: 01/09/2023
-* Time Commitment: Weeks
+* Time Commitment: Less than a day
-* Project Type: Library
+* Project Type: Admin
-* Experience Type: Intermediate - Motoko; Intermediate - Rust; Intermediate - JS;
+* Experience Type: Beginner - Project Management;

 ## Description

-Candy Library provides an extensible set of types for the basic motoko types.

-You will create a rust implementation of the various candid types.
-Since some libraries return Candy types it can be helpful to have these types available in rust.

-Create a cargo package that allows rust developers to add the candy types to their projects.

-Duplicate the functionality in the Candy library:  https://github.com/icdevs/candy_library

-This bounty gives the opportunity to

-* learn about Rust
-* learn about Candy Library
+The assigned admin will be paid $200/month to create a status report for all open bounties.

+Deliverables:

+1. Attempt to contact each bounty assignee on the 20th of the month
+2. Collect current status into a Google Document including any status updates from bounty assignees.
+3. Prepare a tweetable status update to be sent out on the 1st of the month following status updates.
+4. Deliver document to ICDevs by the end of each month.

+By completing this bounty you will:
+* connect with IC developer community

 ## To apply for this bounty you should:

-* Include links to previous work writing tutorials and any other open-source contributions(ie. your github).
 * Include a brief overview of how you will complete the task.
 This can include things like which dependencies you will use, how you will make it self-contained, the sacrifices you would have to make to achieve that, or how you will make it simple.
 Anything that can convince us you are taking a thoughtful and expert approach to this design.
-* Give an estimated timeline on completing the task.
 * Post your application text to the Bounty Thread

 ## Selection Process